 Certification for an Integrated Healthcare Recovery Support Specialist

-Over the ten days you will gain knowledge that will support you in turning personal experiential knowledge from your own recovery journeys into skills, or experiential wisdom, to provide assistance to others in achieving their recovery goals.
+Over the course, you will gain knowledge that will support you in turning personal experiential knowledge from your own recovery journeys into skills, or experiential wisdom, to provide assistance to others in achieving their recovery goals.